Maidwell: Railway

 Lamport railway station on the Northampton and Market Harborough railway opened on 16 February 1859 serving Maidwell as well as other nearby villages.
 The line closed to passenger traffic in 1960, and later completely closed to all traffic.

+Maidwell Hall School

+Maidwell Hall was an independent boys and girls boarding and day preparatory school for children from 4–13 years old.
+It closed in July 2025.